 Either way you're getting a pair of headphones where your microphone is more than good enough for phone calls.

 Looking at the graph for the microphone of the Bose Noise Cancelling Headphones 700 you’ll see that they do a good job of hovering around 0 dB SPL for the most part with the exception of a sharp drop off under about 200Hz.
 Practically, this means that if you have a lower voice like our Executive Editor Chris Thomas does, then some of deeper notes in your voice won’t come across as loud making you sound a little higher.
 This is done to combat what’s called the “proximity effect,” which you’ve heard before.
 Ever hear someone with a really boomy voice on a podcast or radio program?
 That’s what we’re talking about here.
+This headset won’t subject anyone on a call with you to this.

 Bose Noise Cancelling Headphones 700 mic demo: